- If the Surface pen is not writing. this can be caused by a problem with your drivers.

 There are various issues with Surface Pen that can occur, and speaking of issues, here are some common problems reported by users:

-- Surface Pro 3, 4 Pen not working – Sometimes your Surface Pro pen won’t work at all.
-This is usually caused by your battery, so make sure that your battery isn’t empty.
+- Surface Pro 3, 4, 7 Pen not working – Sometimes your Surface Pro pen won’t work at all.
+This is usually caused by your battery, so make sure that it isn’t empty.

-- Surface Pro 4 Pen connected but not writing – This problem can occur due to certain Bluetooth glitches.
+- Surface pen not working but connected – This problem can occur due to certain Bluetooth glitches.
 To fix the problem, simply unpair and pair your pen again.

-- Surface Pen not writing on screen, in Word, OneNote – Sometimes your pen might not write on the screen or in other applications such as Word and OneNote.
+- Surface pen not working in Photoshop, in Word, OneNote – Sometimes your pen might not write on the screen or in other applications such as Word and OneNote.
 To fix the problem, you need to disable Intel devices in Device Manager and enable them again.

 - Surface Pen is paired but not writing – This is a relatively common problem with Surface Pen, and you should be able to fix it using one of our solutions.